-In music, students learn to compose, improvise, arrange, perform and respond to their own and others' work.
-They learn the elements of music including duration (rhythm and tempo), dynamics, form, pitch, and timbre.
+In Year 8 Music, students continue developing their knowledge of the elements of music in popular music contexts.
 They apply this knowledge to their own work through composition, performance and analysis.

 Students learn to be critical and creative thinkers while developing their own self-confidence and perspective.
 They are inspired to imagine and collaborate as they create music both individually and in an ensemble.